 Camping in non-designated sites is not permitted at this time.

 Future plans: Decisions for future campsites and cabins will be part of the development of a General Management Plan for the new monument that we will be working on the year with public input.

-Overnight parking permits are required at all trail heads or other areas except for campsites where you are camping (Upper East Branch Campsite, Lunksoos Campsite, or Sandbank Campground).
-For all other areas please contact email@example.com or contact 207-852-1291 for a free overnight parking permit prior to your visit.
+Overnight parking permits are required at all trail heads or other areas except for Upper East Branch Campsite, Lunksoos Campsite and Sandbank Campground.
+For all other areas please email Susan Adams, Elliotsville Foundation, Inc. Recreation Manager, or call 207-852-1291 for a free overnight parking permit 48 hours prior to your visit.
 You will need to provide the following information:

-You can stay involved by signing up for our e-news for updates about community listening sessions and public input here, or continue to check back in to the website.
+You can stay involved by signing up for e-news updates about community listening sessions and public input here, or continue to check back in to the website.

 Snowmobiling routes run north to south to the east of the East Branch of the Penobscot River.
 The exact routes may change slightly from year to year based on activities on surrounding land to ensure connectivity.
 Snowmobiling is allowed west of the East Branch only to access the crossing of the Penobscot River.